European badger: Cultural significance

 A villainous badger named Tommy Brock appears in Beatrix Potter's 1912 book The Tale of Mr. Tod.
-He is shown kidnapping the children of Benjamin Bunny and his wife Flopsy, and hiding them in an oven at the home of Mr. Tod the fox, whom he fights at the end of the book.
-The portrayal of the badger as a filthy animal which appropriates fox dens was criticized from a naturalistic viewpoint, though the inconsistencies are few and employed to create individual characters rather than evoke an archetypical fox and badger.
+He kidnaps the children of Benjamin Bunny and his wife Flopsy, and hides them in an oven at the home of Mr. Tod the fox, whom he fights at the end of the book.
+The portrayal of the badger as a filthy animal which appropriates fox dens was criticised from a naturalistic viewpoint.
+However, the inconsistencies are few and are used to create individual characters rather than to depict archetypical foxes and badgers.
 A wise old badger named Trufflehunter appears in C. S. Lewis' Prince Caspian, where he aids Caspian X in his struggle against King Miraz.

 A badger takes a prominent role in Colin Dann's The Animals of Farthing Wood series as second in command to Fox.
 The badger is also the house symbol for Hufflepuff in the Harry Potter book series.
-The Redwall series also has the Badger Lords, who rule the extinct volcano fortress of Salamandastron and are renowned as fierce warriors.
+The Redwall series also features the Badger Lords, who rule the extinct volcano fortress of Salamandastron and are renowned as fierce warriors.
 The children's television series Bodger & Badger was popular on CBBC during the 1990s and was set around the mishaps of a mashed potato-loving badger and his human companion.

-An unnamed badger is part of Bosnian Serb writer Petar Kočić's satirical play Badger on Tribunal in which local farmer David Štrbac attempts to sue a badger for eating his crops.
-It is actually highly critical towards Austro-Hungarian rule in Bosnia and Herzegovina at the beginning of the 20th century.
-In honor of Kočić and his Badger, satirical theater in Banja Luka is named Jazavac (Badger).
+The satirical theatre in Zagreb founded in 1964 by Fadil Hadžić was named "Jazavac" after the badger's reputation for cunning as well as Petar Kočić's 1904 satirical play Badger before the Court (Jazavac pred sudom).
+In the play, an unnamed badger is sued by a local farmer for eating his crops.
+The play by the Bosnian Serb writer is highly critical towards Austro-Hungarian rule in Bosnia and Herzegovina at the beginning of the 20th century.
+In honour of Kočić and his badger, the satirical theatre in Banja Luka founded in 2006 is named City Theatre Jazavac.